surafelasfawosen/Applied-Deep-Learning-PyTorch/README.md

-#  Applied Deep Learning & PyTorch: Guide
+# 🧠 Applied Deep Learning & PyTorch:

 Welcome to the **Applied Deep Learning & PyTorch  Guide**!
 This repository is designed to demystify neural networks, machine learning vs. deep learning, and PyTorch step-by-step.